ENG4301 – Literary Theory in English

 - know key theoretical approaches and methodologies within critical studies of literature in English;

-- know how literary and cultural studies have developed historically, particularly within the past century;
+- know how literary and cultural studies have developed historically, particularly since the turn of the twentieth century;

-- understand how literary and cultural theory can aid in the reading of texts of various kinds, preparing you for papers you will write for other courses as well as your MA thesis;
+- understand how literary and cultural theory relates to reading texts of various kinds, preparing you for papers you will write for other courses as well as your MA thesis;

 - are familiar with some of the central questions and debates that are essential to literary and cultural studies today.